insilmaril/vym/README-layout.md

 Next steps
 ----------

+* Moving containers around
-* Position containers temporarily while moving: When an object can be linked temporarily, it needs a relative position to the tmp parent.
+    - Position containers temporarily while moving: When an object can be linked temporarily, it needs a relative position to the tmp parent.

+      Several selected branches can be moved (at least later), by temporary adding them to the moving tmpParentContainer

-  The tmp parent container should offer
+      Target destinations then  should offer
       - a link point to draw the start of the tmp link
-  - a relPos to move the moving container
+      - an abs Pos to the tmpParentContainer
       - information where the moved container should be moved, e.g. to the left or the right of the link point ("Orientation")
       - maybe also information about rotation of tmp child

-  The moved container needs to be positioned based on link point and orientation from above, also considering modifier keys to link above/below.
+      The tmpParentContainer needs to be positioned based on link point and orientation from above, also considering modifier keys to link above/below.
 The bounding rect information and also parent needs to remain unchanged, to avoid flickering in the tree, but the (relative) position itself needs to be adjusted => a new layout hint is required.

-  Maybe tmpParentBranchContainer, similar to the BranchObj::tmpPar pointer
+    - Animate the back moving.
+Don't do this in VymModel::startAnimation, but in MapEditor